Lulu Spencer: Storylines

+Lulu then comes back and makes up with Dante a few weeks later.
+In March of 2014 they first discover that Dante is the father/sperm donor of Britt Westbourne's newborn "Ben".
+A couple weeks later they discover that Britt was never the mother of Ben and that Lulu is the real mother as her embryo was stolen by Dr. Liesl Obrecht and given to Britt.
+Dante and Lulu then bring their new child home and rename him Rocco Falconeri.

 Development

 Characterization

 The writers originally introduce the teenaged Lulu as being "very rebellious and independent and open-minded as well," leaving Berman and the writers a lot of leeway to develop the character and figure out what works for her.
 The character of Lulu is often very feisty, and can at times come off as fearless.
 According to Berman, Lulu is anything but fearless, though she manages to hide her fear by mouthing off.
 Most significantly, Lulu has problems keeping her mouth shut when she and several others are taken hostage by Jerry Jacks (Sebastian Roché) at The Metro Court Hotel in February 2007; Berman explains that Lulu's comments come from a genuine place of survival, and as long as she can help it, she will never appear weak.
 Being the first adult performer in the role also allows Berman to put her own unique spin on the character, giving her specific strengths and weaknesses, adding more layers to the character.
 Berman describes Lulu as being "young and naive" one day, and "extremely wise and mature" the next day.
 Lulu comes out of every situation, and hardship in her life having learned something which Berman believes makes Lulu seem more "human" as opposed to appearing as a "hero" or "anti-hero," she's right in the middle which allows for the character to be easily redeemed when she messes up.
 However, Berman has expressed her desire to take the character a bit darker.
 Following her first Daytime Emmy win in 2009, Berman describes Lulu as being "a bulldozer," being "unlucky in love" which makes the character so much more "endearing."
 Berman sees Lulu as being one of the few characters who actually learns from her mistakes and does not repeat them.